dalefrakes/OCCAM-data-R/README.md

 This is a basic R function that will take a dataframe made of categorical variables (e.g. factors) and generate a file appropriate for input into OCCAM.
 The code contains the function and a short piece of code that will build dataframe of categorical data and demonstrate how to generate the OCCAM data file from that dataframe.

+There is also a vignette demonstrating the loading of a dataset and preparing it for use in OCCAM.
+Some rudimentary results from running that data through OCCAM are shown and discussed.

 ### Example File:

 OCCAM expects data in format like the following example.
 See OCCAM's manual for more details.